thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 ## Setting up the Project

-Create project using the Vite react-ts template by running:
+Create project using the vite react-ts template by running:

 ```
 npm create vite@latest react-modal-ts --template react-ts